 In the 1900s the Chateau was bought by the Salvalette Family, but due to the poor health of the head of the family, they never officially moved in.
 In 1929, it was sold to a certain Mr. Queslier, who proceeded to build a hen-coop before selling it once again 1931.
 In 1939, the chateau was bought by the Sirot family, who were forced to flee in World War II, when the property was taken over by German military for use as a command office – Kommandatur!
 The chateau’s red bricks symbolised German occupation so that German bombers knew not to attack that particular area.
 This means the chateau was fortunate enough to be spared destruction during both World Wars.

-Numerous families and individuals owned the Chateau between the end of World War II and, when Mr Lewis, Headteacher of Riverston School England, bought it in 1991.
-Mr Lewis transformed the stable blocks into one of the dormitory buildings, L’Ecurie, and completed many more works and renovations to the chateau and the surrounding outbuildings, before opening it up as a language immersion centre in 1992.
-The current owner, Mr Goddard, took over the centre in 1997, when yet more work was done and continues to be done each year, to improve the student experience.
-A games room was created in the old tractor shed, a hard court area was added, the Menuiserie were transformed into dormitories.
-The Lake was dredged so that Canoeing could be re introduced and new activities, like Fencing and Archery, were incorporated into the programme.
+Numerous families and individuals owned the Chateau between the end of World War II and, when Mr Michael Lewis, Head teacher of Riverston School England, bought it in 1991.
+Mr. Lewis transformed the stable blocks into one of the dormitory buildings, L’Ecurie, before opening it up as a language immersion centre in 1992.
+The current owner, Mr Nick Goddard, took over the centre in 1997, when yet more work was done and continues to be done each year, to improve the student experience.
+A games room was created in the old tractor shed, a hard court area was added, the Menuiserie and Petite Maison were transformed into dormitories.
+The Lake was dredged so that Canoeing could be re-introduced and new activities, like Fencing and Archery, were incorporated into the programme.
 In 2009, the Pavillion du Normandie was added with its new kitchen and dining rooms.